Alibaba and Tencent face end of an era as sales start to shrink

 The milestones are a reminder for investors that, after a government crackdown that wiped more than US$1 trillion (S$1.38 trillion) off their combined market value last year, Alibaba and its long-time arch-rival are shadows of their former selves.

-Like the rest of the country, they are grappling not just with an uncertain regime but also Covid Zero and a consumer crisis that is testing the stability of the world's No. 2 economy.
+Like the rest of China, they are grappling not just with an uncertain regime but also the country's Covid-zero policy and a consumer crisis that is testing the stability of the world's No. 2 economy.

 "It should not be surprising that the second quarter of 2022 will be one of the worst quarters since the pandemic for China earnings given the lockdowns, and tech is no exception," said Bloomberg Intelligence analyst Marvin Chen.
 "Tech has also faced additional regulatory headwinds on growth prospects, which is a more structural and longer-term trend."

-Then, the nation's technology watchdog suspended ties with its cloud business for late disclosure of a major software vulnerability, spooking potential clients.
+Then, the nation's tech watchdog suspended ties with its cloud business for late disclosure of a major software vulnerability, spooking potential clients.

 In June, "Lipstick King" Li Jiaqi became the second major personality to vanish from Alibaba's Taobao after apparently offending censors.
-And, just last month, cyber-security experts linked Alicloud to China's largest cyber-security breach - a leak of records on a billion residents from Shanghai's police database.
+And last month, cyber-security experts linked AliCloud to China's largest cyber-security breach - a leak of records on a billion residents from Shanghai's police database.

-All that transpired as China narrowly escaped economic contraction in the second quarter, when rolling Covid-19 lockdowns depressed spending on everything from online content to apparel and electronics.
+All that transpired as China narrowly escaped economic contraction in the second quarter, when rolling Covid-19 lockdowns depressed spending on everything from online content to apparel.

-Analysts from Susquehanna to Deutsche Bank have scrambled to slash their targets as Alibaba continued to plumb new lows.
+Analysts from Susquehanna to Deutsche Bank have scrambled to slash their targets as Alibaba continues to plumb new lows.

 "It used to be the case where investors bought Alibaba and Tencent shares hoping their dominant positions in e-commerce, social and gaming would create synergy with their newer businesses and vast swathes of portfolio firms," said DZT Research analyst Ke Yan.
 "But that's a long-lost cause since the government tightening."

-Alibaba's revenue is projected to slip 1.2 per cent to 203.4 billion yuan (S$41.7 billion) for the three months ended June.
+Alibaba's revenue is projected to slip 1.2 per cent to 203.4 billion yuan (S$41.6 billion) for the three months ended June.

 Market sentiment towards Chinese tech stocks swung wildly in recent weeks, reflecting a persistent struggle to juggle a torrent of negative signals with expectations that Beijing is finally easing up on its crackdown.